industrial-edge/machine-insight/docs/Installation.md

 ## Configure PLC Connection

 The IE Databus is **optional** but required to be able to use the **machine status feature** in Machine Insight Configurator.
-To read data from the PLC, we will use the OPC UA Connector to establish a connection via OPC UA and publish the PLC data on the Databus.
+To read data from the PLC, we will use the OPC UA Connector to establish a connection and publish the PLC data on the Databus.

 In order to build this infrastructure, these apps must be configured properly: